ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 ```

 * **label patients** <br>
 Use the available day we calculated to label patients.
-If the patient has been taking pills for more the 90% of the time during the 6 months period, then this patient is defined as Long Term Opioid Therapy (LTOT).
+If the patient has been taking pills for more the 90% of the time during the 6 months, then this patient is defined as Long Term Opioid Therapy (LTOT).

 2. **Building the model**<br>
 a.
-We seperate the whole data as 80% of it become trainng dataset and 20% of it become validation dataset.<br>
+We separate the whole data as 80% of it become training dataset and 20% of it become validation dataset.<br>
 b.
-We defined function getDetailRMSE to help evaluete the model by compare the RMSE got from each model.
+We defined function getDetailRMSE to help evaluate the model by comparing the RMSE got from each model.

 ```
 ################################################# predictive model ########################################################